5.9 Resolution Through the Formal Procedures

-- Within ten business days of the initiation of the formal hearing process the Affirmative Action Officer will notify the Complainant and Respondent of the members of the Hearing Panel.
-The Complainant and Respondent will then have three business days to object in writing to any one or more of the members of the Hearing Panel, or raise potential conflicts of interest.
+- Within ten business days of the initiation of the formal hearing process the Affirmative Action Officer will notify the Reporting Party and Responding Party of the members of the Hearing Panel.
+The Reporting Party and Responding Party will then have three business days to object in writing to any one or more of the members of the Hearing Panel, or raise potential conflicts of interest.
 Any decision to change a member or members of a Hearing Panel will be in the sole discretion of the Affirmative Action Officer.
-If any objections are raised, the Affirmative Action Officer will notify the Complainant and Respondent of the final Hearing Panel members (whether changed or not) within five business days after receiving the last objection.
+If any objections are raised, the Affirmative Action Officer will notify the Reporting Party and Responding Party of the final Hearing Panel members (whether changed or not) within five business days after receiving the last objection.

-- The Affirmative Action Officer will notify the Complainant and Respondent of the hearing date, time and place, which shall be set for no less than 10 but no more than 21 business days after the date the Hearing Panel members are finalized.
-The hearing may be set for an earlier or later time for good cause as determined in the discretion of the Affirmative Action Officer or by agreement of the Complainant and Respondent.
+- The Affirmative Action Officer will notify the Reporting Party and Responding Party of the hearing date, time and place, which shall be set for no less than 10 but no more than 21 business days after the date the Hearing Panel members are finalized.
+The hearing may be set for an earlier or later time for good cause as determined in the discretion of the Affirmative Action Officer or by agreement of the Reporting Party and Responding Party.

-- At least 5 business days before the hearing the Complainant and Respondent will be provided with the documents gathered to date to be presented to the Hearing Panel (including the Interpersonal Violence Investigation Report in matters of Interpersonal Violence).
+- At least 5 business days before the hearing the Reporting Party and Responding Party will be provided with the documents gathered to date to be presented to the Hearing Panel (including the Interpersonal Violence Investigation Report in matters of Interpersonal Violence).
 FERPA protected information may be redacted.

-- At least three business days before the hearing, the Complainant and Respondent must submit to the AAO any additional documents or other materials they want considered in the hearing as well as a written list of witnesses they want to testify at the hearing.
+- At least three business days before the hearing, the Reporting Party and Responding Party must submit to the AAO any additional documents or other materials they want considered in the hearing as well as a written list of witnesses they want to testify at the hearing.

-- At least three business days before the hearing the Complainant and Respondent will be provided a list of all witnesses who will be called at the hearing, including witnesses submitted by the Complainant, Respondent, and Xavier.
+- At least three business days before the hearing the Reporting Party and Responding Party will be provided a list of all witnesses who will be called at the hearing, including witnesses submitted by the Reporting Party, Responding Party, and Xavier.

 - As soon as possible after their selection, the Hearing Panel shall select a Chairperson from among the members of the Panel to serve for the duration of the Hearing procedures for which this Panel was selected.
 The Chair may then consult with the Affirmative Action Officer about the complaint to determine the need for any consultants to assist the Hearing Panel during or after the formal hearing.